JavaScript is required

 • working as a sales assistant in a shop.

-You can’t work in door-to-door sales, building and construction, or deep-sea fishing.
-You can’t sell alcohol in a bottle shop, hotel or restaurant until you are 18 unless you are on an approved training program.
+You also can’t sell alcohol in a bottle shop, hotel or restaurant until you are18.
+Exceptions apply if you are on an approved training program.

-You must be allowed to rest for 30 minutes after every three hours worked and have at least 12 hours’ break between finishing one shift and starting the next.
+You must be allowed to rest for 30 minutes after every three hours worked.
+You must also have at least 12 hours’ break between finishing one shift and starting the next.

 Tax and tax file numbers